PaddlePaddle/PaddleSpeech/examples/csmsc/tts2/README.md

 3. train the model.
 4. synthesize wavs.
     - synthesize waveform from `metadata.jsonl`.
-    - synthesize waveform from text file.
+    - synthesize waveform from a text file.
-5. inference using static model.
+5. inference using the static model.
 ```bash
 ./run.sh
 ```